Rhodexa/BU6740AK/README.md

 | 41 | O | LCD Latch | Pulses HIGH when writting to LCD |
 | 42 | O | LCD A0 | Command/Data select input.
 Pulses HIGH when using the Data address |
 | 43 | O | LCD RST | Resets the LCD.
 Pulses when the address is between $A000-$AFFF |

+# Buttons
+Insterestingly, the chip actually has an active button matrix scanner module.